Jbleezy/BO1-Reimagined/README.md

 * Ammo now gets added to the clip at the same time that it does in the reload animation when reloading with an empty clip
 * Upgraded: decreased reserve ammo from 250 to 240

+### Trench Gun
+* Ammo now gets added to the clip at the same time that it does in the reload animation
+* Fixed shell eject effect

 ### Wonder Weapons

 ### Ray Gun